A bustling seaport with world-famous attractions and rolling parklands

 Chiba's retro-futuristic monorail offers a unique view as it winds right through the center of the city, connecting Chiba Station with Chiba Port Park and Chiba Zoological Park.
 Suspended from twin rails, it gives riders the sense that they are flying above the rooftops.
 The world's longest urban monorail, Chiba Urban Monorail is a sightseeing adventure all on its own.

 Inohana Castle, commonly known as Chiba Castle, is one of the closest castles to Tokyo and makes a great day trip.
 Originally built in 1126, the current edifice was reconstructed in 1967.
 It houses the Chiba Folk Museum, which offers five floors of samurai armor, pottery, paintings, old coins, and Buddhist artifacts.
 In spring, the castle grounds are filled with cherry blossoms, making a popular picnic spot.

-A day out at Showa No Mori Park
+A day out at Showa no Mori Park

-Showa No Mori is a massive park with rolling green hills, deep forest trails, colorful flower gardens, and large and varied playground equipment for kids of all ages.
+Showa no Mori is a massive park with rolling green hills, deep forest trails, colorful flower gardens, and large and varied playground equipment for kids of all ages.
 It has several large fields that are great for picnics.
-Among its several large playgrounds, the centerpiece is a 100m slide that runs high among the forest trees.
+Among its several large playgrounds, the centerpiece is a 100-meter slide that runs high among the forest trees.
 The park also has a barbecue area, meeting rooms, hostel-style accommodations and a camping area.

 The vivid beauty of Chiba Shrine

-Makuhari, the social heart of the city
+Kaihin Makuhari, the social heart of the city

 A fiery festival of pyrotechnics